Victory Garden | Miss 2017

 By Louise Eastman, Jess Frost, Tara Geer, Katie Michel, Wendy Small, and Janis Stemmermann

-In a desire to continue to build upon the momentum of the Women’s March, all proceeds from Miss 2017 will go towards funding future protest-oriented projects by Eastman, Frost, Geer, Michel, Small and Stemmermann, to be published by Planthouse.
-The boxed portfolio includes 11 custom-embroidered sashes and a letterpress poster with blind embossing commemorating the Women’s March.
-A limited edition of 15 is now on sale for delivery.
+In a desire to continue to build upon the momentum of the Women’s March, proceeds from Miss 2017 go towards funding future protest-oriented projects by Eastman, Frost, Geer, Michel, Small and Stemmermann.
+This boxed portfolio includes 11 custom-embroidered sashes and a letterpress poster with blind embossing commemorating the Women’s March.
+The project is published by Planthouse in an edition of 15.